Scheduling with Communication Delay in Near-Linear Time: Scheduling Small Subgraphs in Near-Linear Time

+\later{ \fi \begin{proof} The main approach behind the proof is that we show that for any bucket where a constant fraction $\psi$ of the vertices in the bucket are \good, for any $c \ln n$ consecutively sampled vertices, we expect to see $\psi c \ln n$ \good vertices.
+Furthermore, we show a concentration bound around this expected number of vertices using the Chernoff bound.
+Thus, we can conclude that if we see $c \ln n$ \bad vertices consecutively (with no good vertices), then with high probability, at most a small constant fraction of the remaining nodes in the bucket is \good.

-\later{ \begin{proof} \cref{alg:core_algo} samples the vertices in each bucket $\bucket_i$ consecutively, uniformly at random without replacement, until a new \good vertex is found or at least $c \ln n$ \bad vertices are sampled consecutively.
-Let $F$ be the set of \good and \bad vertices sampled (and removed) so far from bucket $K_i$ before the most recent time a \good vertex was sampled from $K_i$ (i.e.\ $F$ includes all vertices sampled including and up to the most recent \good vertex sampled from $K_i$).
-Let $f$ be some fraction $0 < f < 1$.
-Suppose at most a $f$-fraction of the vertices in bucket $\bucket_i$ are \good after removing the previously sampled $F$ vertices and $c\ln n - 1$ additional \bad vertices.
-Such an $f$ exists for every bucket with at least one \good vertex and one \bad vertex after doing such removal.
+\cref{alg:core_algo} samples the vertices in each bucket $\bucket_i$ consecutively, uniformly at random without replacement, until a new \good vertex is found or at least $c \ln n$ \bad vertices are sampled consecutively.
+Let $F$ be the set of \good and \bad vertices sampled (and removed) so far from bucket $K_i$ \emph{up to the most recent time} a \good vertex was sampled from $K_i$ (i.e.\ $F$ includes all vertices sampled including and up to the most recent \good vertex sampled from $K_i$).
+Let $\psi$ be some fraction $0 < \psi < 1$.
+Suppose at most a $\psi$-fraction of the vertices in bucket $\bucket_i$ are \good after removing the previously sampled $F$ vertices.
+Such an $\psi$ exists for every bucket with at least one \good vertex and one \bad vertex after doing such removals.
 (In the case when all vertices in the bucket are \good, all vertices from that bucket will be sampled and added to $B$.
 If all vertices in the bucket are \bad, then $c\ln n$ \bad vertices will be sampled immediately.)

 From here on out, we assume the bucket $K_i$ only contains the remaining vertices after the previously sampled $F$ vertices were removed.
-We assume the number of vertices in $K_i$ is more than $c \ln n$.
-The expected number of \good vertices in the $c \ln n$ samples from $\bucket_i$ is upper bounded by:
+We assume the number of remaining vertices in $K_i$ is more than $c \ln n$.
+The probability that each of the next sampled vertices is a \good vertex is at least $\psi$.
+The expected number of \good vertices in the $c \ln n$ samples from $\bucket_i$ is lower bounded by:

-The above is an upper bound on the expected number of \good vertices in $K_i$ since $f$ is the fraction of \good vertices after removing $c\ln n -1$ \bad vertices, so $f$ upper bounds the current fraction of \good vertices in $K_i$.
+Suppose for our analysis that we only remove \bad vertices when we sample them (and not \good vertices).
+The above is a lower bound, in this setting, on the expected number of sampled \good vertices from $K_i$ since $\psi$ is the fraction of \good vertices after removing $F$; if we remove more \bad vertices, the fraction of \good vertices cannot decrease so $\psi$ upper bounds the fraction of \good vertices in $K_i$ as we remove more stale vertices.
+This assumption is the same as our algorithm when all $c \ln n$ sampled vertices are \bad.